MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 |[CO:04](checklist.md)| Set spending guardrails.
 Guardrails should include release gates, governance policies, resource limits, and access controls.
 Prioritize platform automation over manual processes.|
 |---|---|

 This guide describes the recommendations for setting spending guardrails.
-Set spending guardrails by implementing measures to control and manage your costs within a specified budget.
-Spending guardrails can help to prevent unexpected or excessive spending and ensure that your cloud resources are utilized efficiently and cost-effectively.
+Spending guardrails are measures to control and manage costs within a specified budget.
+They help prevent unexpected or excessive spending and promote cost-effective utilization of resources.
 Without spending guardrails, your workload costs might exceed your budget, leading to unplanned expenses that can strain your financial resources.

 **Definitions**